puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 {:.example}
 #### Ruby function examples

-This example has one potential return type.
+This example function has one potential return type.

 ```
 # An example 4.x function.